 Completing the needs assessment allowed Transform Consulting Group staff an opportunity to connect with the target audience through in-person focus groups and surveys at key community gatherings as well as meetings with key community partners.
 We also gathered key indicators from the Census and other external data sources.
 The information collected included demographics, income levels, education levels and goals, goals, and perceived gaps in community services.
 Combined with the stakeholder feedback, we developed a comprehensive profile of the targeted community.
 Data was analyzed and key findings shared with Shepherd Community Center leadership.
 Results from the needs assessment not only demonstrated a strong need in the community, but will also serve as a baseline of information for future CWF planning and programming within this community.

 Understanding the needs of your community or “market” is the foundation for successful organizational programming that will have the greatest, long-lasting impact.
-Transform Consulting Group looks forward to new opportunities helping organizations like Shepherd Community Center get a pulse on their community needs and effectively provide support.
+Transform Consulting Group looks forward to new opportunities helping organizations like Shepherd Community Center get their finger on the pulse of their community needs and effectively provide support.
 Contact Transform Consulting Group today to learn more about how we can assist your organization.